I’m excited about this post.

 Someone wanted me write a guest post for free?
 I’d do it!
 Someone wanted to pay me for my time?
 Delete!

-It took a lot of hard work to start valuing my time and writing, and it was helped by landing a book deal.
+It took a lot of hard work to start valuing my time and writing.

 Damn straight I’m a good writer.
 Damn straight I should be paid for my work.